MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-scoped-deployment.md

 If you create the following rules:

 - Exclude user group "Germany all users"
-- Include for user group "Global sales" only Office 365 activities
+- Include for user group "Global sales" only Microsoft 365 activities
 - Include for user group "Sales managers" only Power BI activities
 - Salesforce is connected to Microsoft Defender for Cloud Apps and no rules are set for it